whgentry/ECS60_Project_4/README.md

 # ECS60 Project 4: Shortest Route Calculator
 This program will generate random coordinates within the Davis city limits.
-Uses and OSM file of all the streets and intersections to calculate shortes route and fastest route Tested and on Ubunutu 18.04
+Uses an OSM file of all the streets and intersections to calculate shortest route and fastest route Tested and on Ubunutu 18.04

 ## Resources